BunsDev/revert-rewardor-js/README.md

 First we fetch all the compoundingSessions from the Revert Compoundor subgraph[1].
 For each session we calculate the following values:

-* **Compounded Value**: The summed ETH value of all compounded fees (using prices at each relevant block)
+* **Compounded Value**: The summed ETH value of all compounded fees (using price of both tokens at the end of incentive period)
-* **Fee Value**: The summed ETH value of all fees accrued while the position was in the auto-compounder contract during the reward period (using prices at each relevant block)
+* **Fee Value**: The summed ETH value of all fees accrued while the position was in the auto-compounder contract during the reward period (using price of both tokens at the end of incentive period)

 * **Vesting Factor** Vested fraction for the liquidity in the compounding session which generated the compounded value (see more details below)
 * **Vested Compounded Value** We take the minimum of Compounded Value and Fee Value, so that fees generated prior to the rewards period are not included, and multiply that by the *Vesting Factor*.